benjamintli/twitter_sentiment_classifier_keras/README.md

-# twitter_sentiment_classifier_keras
+# Sentiment Classifier

 This is a sentiment classifier, using tweets to make a text corpus.
 It has about 6000 tweets with a positive sentiment and 6000 with a negative sentiment.
+These tweets were chosen from the Sentiment140 dataset.

 REST api can be found here:
 https://keras-sentiment-analysis.herokuapp.com/predict